How Much Does It Cost to Retain a Fractional Integrator?

 I’m going to try to use my knowledge of the marketplace, give you some information about the marketplace in general, and also tell you about my firm Wolf’s Edge Integrators, precisely where we fit within that marketplace range.
 Now, let’s get into some specifics.
 What will it cost you to retain a Fractional Integrator?

 • The next level of support is what we spoke about earlier, let’s say a level of support that ends up requiring about half a day a week of the Fractional Integrator’s time.
-So for that level of support, I’ve seen somewhere between $2,000 to $6,500 per month in the marketplace.
+So for that level of support, I’ve seen somewhere between $3,000 to $6,500 per month in the marketplace.
 We at Wolf’s Edge are now on the higher-than-average end of that range.
-At Wolf’s Edge, you can expect to be paying somewhere within the range of $4,500 to $6,000 a month for that middle level of support or for that support that would end up requiring about half a day, a week with you.
+At Wolf’s Edge, you can expect to be paying somewhere within the range of $4,500 to $6,500 a month for that middle level of support or for that support that would end up requiring about half a day, a week with you.

-• The third level of support is the kind that requires the integrator to be available for one full day each week.
-That might include things like level 10 meetings, working with your leadership team, and taking on a rock or more than one rock but assuming it’s about a day, a week of activity that those things require, removing obstacles, etc. That could be costing you in the range of $5,000 a month to $13,500 a month, and again, at Wolf’s Edge Integrators, we’re a little above average on that, although not at the top of the range.
-With us, you will get about a day a week of support that will cost around $8,000 to $12,000 a month, depending on the specifics of your situation and the specific services we’re providing.
+• And finally, for full Integrator support that requires between close to a full day a week up to more than a day each week, that could cost between $5,000 a month to $15,000 a month, and again, at Wolf’s Edge Integrators, we’re a little above average on that, although not at the top of the range.
+With us, you will get about a day a week of support that will cost around $10,000 to $15,000 a month, depending on the specifics of your situation and the specific services we’re providing.
 We communicate all of that in the discovery process and the proposal process.

 Ranges in the marketplace and with us also extend even higher than that.
 If you need support that would require more than a day a week, a day and a half, two days a week, additional rocks, and additional levels of support, it could cost you even more, so that’s one thing about that.